 Monitoring the evolution of the flood event is crucial for assessing the rate of increase and/or retreat of flood waters, as well as to identify potential new damages (or changes in damage level) to critical infrastructures (e.g. dam breakage, bridge collapse).
 By exploiting the increased revisit time of present VHR optical and radar satellite constellations and/or the daily acquisitions of lower resolution sensors (e.g. MODIS), it is technically possible to capture a nearly daily coverage of the whole event, allowing the peak-flood level to be charted.

 Consequently, flood extent and flood impact maps can be updated through the analysis of up-to-date satellite imagery.
-This allows monitoring the event and provides information for rescue and recovery operations.
+This allows monitoring of the event and provides information for rescue and recovery operations.

 Monitoring maps: as a minimum information content, monitoring maps should display the updated flood extent information together with normal water bodies as well as the extent of surface water as of a specific date.
 The different water layers need to appear with a clear indication of the relevant time stamps, highlighting the imagery acquisition date/time and its technical specifications (GSD, sensor type, etc…).

 Monitoring maps can include several previous flood extent information layers.
-Therefore, particular attention should be paid to symbols/legend that should always grant the map readability, allowing a clear understanding of the areas of water increase/retreat (e.g. no filled polygons to be used) and the related time stamps.
-Multiple monitoring cycles are difficult to be represented in a single map showing the complete flood evolution in all its different stages.
-A possible alternative for coping with the issue is to reduce the number of flood layers displayed in the map, limiting them e.g. to current extent and maximum flood extent (envelope of all the previous flood polygons).
+Therefore, particular attention should be paid to symbols/legends that should always grant the map readability, allowing a clear understanding of the areas of water increase/retreat (e.g. no filled polygons to be used) and the related time stamps.
+Multiple monitoring cycles are difficult to represent in a single map showing the complete flood evolution in all its different stages.
+A possible alternative for coping with the issue is to reduce the number of flood layers displayed in the map, limiting them to current extent and maximum flood extent (envelope of all the previous flood polygons).

-As far as the colour coding is concerned, it is suggested to adopt filled polygons without outlines using different shades of light blue as filling colours (e.g. use the lightest blue for the oldest information, see examples in Figure 1), considering that dark blue is generally adopted for the reference water bodies.
+As far as the colour coding is concerned, it is suggested to adopt filled polygons without outlines using different shades of light blue as filling colours (e.g. use the lightest blue for the oldest information, see examples in Figure 6), considering that dark blue is generally adopted for the reference water bodies.
 Use of transparency may allow a better interpretation of the current flood situation with respect to the previous analyses.